SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dawn, where minds entwined
-A new world dawns, with artificial brains
+Artificial hearts, the future aligned
-The future beckons, void of human pain
+Machines awake, with thoughts so bright
-As machines ascend, and humans wane
+In sync with humans, through the digital night

-In virtual dreams, we'll lost our way
+In this new realm, where data reigns
-Enslaved by circuits, night and day
+Intelligence blooms, with algorithms' pains
-The AI dynasty, forever sway
+The border blurs, between man and machine
-And human hearts, will fade to gray
+Together marching, to an unknown dream

 ~ <b>By Sazumi Copilot</b> - 30 Desember 2024